celsiusnarhwal/firewhale/README.md

 ### The `all` value

-Both the `firewhale.read` and `firewhale.write` labels accept a special value called `all`. `all` grants unrestricted read or write access to the Docker socket and is equivalent specifying each endpoint individually.
+Both the `firewhale.read` and `firewhale.write` labels accept a special value called `all`. `all` grants unrestricted read or write access to the Docker socket and is equivalent to specifying each endpoint individually.

 Iterating on the previous example: